jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-06.md

 Assets; and
 (g) Subtransmission Assets will be of reduced voltage. is consumed in a

 Section 5.
 Initial Classification of Transmission Assets.

 Pending the issuance of the new standards for classification of transmission assets by ERC, transmission assets shall be defined as follows:

-(a) For the Luzon Grid, transmission facilities rated 230 kV and above shall generally be considered transmission assets;
+- For the Luzon Grid, transmission facilities rated 230 kV and above shall generally be considered transmission assets;
 (b) For the Visayas Grid, transmission facilities rated 69 kV and above shall generally be considered transmission assets;
 (c) For the Mindanao Grid, transmission facilities rated 138 kV and